Monitoring the temperature of your compost is the best way to ensure efficient composting and quality results.

 Trying to find a dial that doesn’t mist up when in contact with humid compost can be difficult.

-Some have an anti-fog coating which helps stop the dial misting up on the outside.
+Some have an anti-fog coating which helps avoid fogging on the outside.

-When it comes to the dial itself, a dial which is 5 cm in diameter is generally easy to read from a distance.
+When it comes to the dial itself, a dial which is 50 mm in diameter is generally easy to read from a distance.
 If the numbers are too small, or of a lighter colour, they can be hard to read, so large numbers that contrast with the background colour are optimal.